Best Milk for Kids: What’s the Right Choice for Your Child?

-Deciding about the right milk to give your child isn’t always straightforward.
-Learn about milk nutrition and the factors to consider when choosing the best milk for kids.
+Making a decision about the right milk to give your child isn’t always straightforward.
+Learn about cow’s milk, plant-based alternatives, and milk nutrition so you can make the right choice for your family.

 The type of milk you choose for your child is an important decision.

-It’s a personal decision that may reflect your culture, core beliefs, flavor preferences, and any medical conditions your child may have.
-While you want the best for your child, you may not be sure which milk is the right choice.
+A personal decision reflecting your culture, core beliefs, flavor preferences, and any medical conditions your child may have.
+While you want the best option for your child, you may not be sure which milk is the right choice.

 Does your child have food allergies?
-Cow’s milk, soy or nut milks may not be an option.
+In this case, cow’s milk, soy, or nut milks may not be an option.

-Is your family following a vegetarian diet?
-There are many plant based milks on the market now and few provide the same nutrients.
+Does your family follow a plant-based diet?
+There are many non-dairy milks on the market now and deciphering which one is best for your child isn’t easy.

-As a pediatric dietitian, I know that nutrition comparisons are tedious and the information isn’t always easy to find.
+As a pediatric dietitian and mom of four, I know that nutrition comparisons are tedious and the information isn’t always easy to find.
 In this article, I’ll help you:

-• Understand the variety of “milk” options and how they compare to your child’s nutritional needs
+- Understand the variety of options, including plant-based milks and cow’s milk, and how they compare to your child’s nutritional needs

-• A breakdown of nutrition for each type of milk, from cow’s milk to cashew milk
+- See the breakdown of nutrition from each type of milk, from cow’s milk to cashew milk

-What Your Child Drinks and How it Adds Nutrition
+What Your Child Drinks is an Important Nutrition Consideration

 Selecting food and beverages with nutrients in mind helps you find the right balance in your child’s diet to meet their nutrient needs.
-When it comes to regular milk, approximately 65% of young children and 34% of teenagers do not meet their recommended intake, according to the 2020 Dietary Guidelines for Americans.
+When it comes to regular milk, approximately 65% of young children and 34% of teenagers do not get enough compared to what is recommended, according to the 2020 Dietary Guidelines for Americans.

-Plant based milks, on the other hand, are not an even nutrient exchange when compared to milk.
+Plant based milks, on the other hand, may be high in calcium, but they’re not considered part of the dairy group because they lack other important nutrients, like protein and vitamin D. Plant-based alternatives are not an even nutrient exchange when compared to cow’s milk.

 Even if you choose cow’s milk, you still need to make sure your child gets calcium and vitamin D from other sources in the diet.
-Give careful attention to these key nutrients if you opt for a plant based milk option.
+Here’s a surprising fact: 3 cups of dairy won’t meet the requirement for vitamin D, or for calcium, in the older child and teen.

 Age & Nutrient Needs for Growth and Development